aceteam/Coroutines/README.md

 - ```_Error```: Fails immediately.
 Useful as a return value for lambdas that return coroutines.
 - ```_Nop```: Same as ```_Error``` but succeeds immediately.
 - ```_WaitForever```: Remains in a suspended state forever.
 Can be useful in a ```_Race``` context for dummy execution branches.
+- ```_ConvertLambda```: Converts a lambda into its corresponding coroutine node.
+This is the same conversion that's usually done when receiving a lambda argument in one of the above functions.

 #### Any of the previous building blocks can receive an argument of 4 possible types:
-1. A coroutine node (which is also the return type of any of these blocks)
+1. A coroutine node (which is also the return type of these blocks)
 2. A lambda with no return value.
 3. A lambda with boolean return value.
 This is especially useful for terminating ```_Loop``` blocks
 4. A lambda that returns a coroutine node.
 This allows deferring of the creation of a subcoroutine until execution reaches this lambda.